thomas-calonnec/thomas-calonnec/README.md

 ## About Me

-I am a passionate software developer specializing in **Full stack developer**.
+I am a passionate software developer with a **Master's degree in Computer Science (International Track)** specializing in **Full stack developer**.
 With a strong background in **Javascript, PHP and MySQL** , I enjoy building scalable and maintainable solutions that solve real-world problems.
+I have ha

 - 🔭 I’m currently working on **GestPro a Trello-like project management app using Angular and Spring Boot**
 - 🌱 I’m learning **Java Spring Boot and Angular**